micmejia/bible-dump/AMPC/John/John 13.md

 I am not speaking of _and_ I do not mean all of you.
-I know whom I have chosen; but it is that the Scripture may be fulfilled, He who eats [^d]My bread _with Me_ has raised up his heel against Me.
+I know whom I have chosen; but it is that the Scripture may be fulfilled, He who eats My bread _with Me_ has raised up his heel against Me.